Rutherford B. Hayes: Disputed electoral votes

 There was considerable debate about which person or house of Congress was authorized to decide between the competing slates of electors, with the Republican Senate and the Democratic House each claiming priority.
 By January 1877, with the question still unresolved, Congress and President Grant agreed to submit the matter to a bipartisan Electoral Commission, which would be authorized to determine the fate of the disputed electoral votes.
 The commission was to be made up of five representatives, five senators, and five Supreme Court justices.
 To ensure partisan balance, there would be seven Democrats and seven Republicans, with Justice David Davis, an independent respected by both parties, as the 15th member.
 The balance was upset when Democrats in the Illinois legislature elected Davis to the Senate, hoping to sway his vote.
 Davis disappointed Democrats by refusing to serve on the Commission because of his election to the Senate.
 As all the remaining Justices were Republicans, Justice Joseph P. Bradley, believed to be the most independent-minded of them, was selected to take Davis's place on the commission.
 The Commission met in February and the eight Republicans voted to award all 20 electoral votes to Hayes.
 Democrats, outraged by the result, attempted a filibuster to prevent Congress from accepting the commission's findings.
-Eventually, the filibusterers gave up, allowing the House and Senate to reassemble to complete the count of the electoral votes, and at 4:10 am on March 2, Senator Thomas W. Ferry announced that Hayes and Wheeler had been elected to the presidency and vice presidency by an electoral margin of 185–184.
+Eventually, the filibusterers gave up, allowing the House and Senate to reassemble to complete the count of the electoral votes, and at 4:10 a.m. on March 2, Senator Thomas W. Ferry announced that Hayes and Wheeler had been elected to the presidency and vice presidency by an electoral margin of 185–184.

-As inauguration day neared, Republican and Democratic Congressional leaders met at Wormley's Hotel in Washington to negotiate a compromise.
+The events that resolved the dispute remain heavily contested among historians.
+C. Vann Woodward's version of events are the following: As inauguration day neared, Republican and Democratic Congressional leaders met at Wormley's Hotel in Washington to negotiate a compromise.
 Republicans promised concessions in exchange for Democratic acquiescence to the committee's decision.
 The main concession Hayes promised was the withdrawal of federal troops from the South and an acceptance of the election of Democratic governments in the remaining "unredeemed" southern states.
 The Democrats agreed, and on March 2, the filibuster was ended.
-Hayes was elected, but Reconstruction was finished, and freedmen were left at the mercy of white Democrats who did not intend to preserve their rights.
+Regardless of the existence of such a deal, Hayes was elected, but Reconstruction was finished, and freedmen were left at the mercy of white Democrats who did not intend to preserve their rights.